helrond/songs/_posts/2006-03-06-the_sky_was_falling_as_we_crossed_western_border.md

 And though the wind had blown us nearly on the rock's teeth
 We were neither created nor destroyed

 If it looks like war and it talks like war and it walks like war and it smells like war
+The enemy is the one who looks just like you

 God willing and the creek don't rise